xpqz/dyalog-docs/programming-reference-guide/docs/object-oriented-programming/namespace-scripts/namespace-script-example.md

 `Diary` contains a (private) Field named `entries`, which is simply a vector of instances of `DiaryEntry`.
 These are 2-element vectors containing a .NET DateTime object and a description.

 The `entries` Field is initialised to an empty vector of `DiaryEntry` instances which causes the invocation of the default constructor `DiaryEntry.Make0` when `Diary` is fixed.
-See [Empty Arrays of Instances: Why ?](../constructors/empty-arrays-of-instances-why.md) for further explanation.
+See ["Empty Arrays of Instances: Why ?"](../constructors/empty-arrays-of-instances-why.md) for further explanation.

 The `entries` Field is referenced through the `Entry` Property, which is defined as the [Default Property](../class-members/properties/default-property.md).
 This allows individual entries to be referenced and changed using indexing on a `Diary` Instance.